Colorado FPPA Occupationally Disabled Retirees for Fair COLAs

 Contact Your State Legislators

-Your Colorado state senator and representative need to hear from you.
-Lawmakers respond to constituents—your voice matters.
+our lawmakers need to hear from you.
+Legislators respond to constituents—your voice matters.

 Contact the FPPA Board of Directors

-The FPPA Board oversees management of disability and retirement benefits.
-Share how the lack of COLAs impacts you or your family.
+The FPPA Board oversees the management of disability and retirement benefits.
+Share how the absence of COLAs has impacted you or your family.

 Contact FPPA Executive Director Kevin Lindahl

-As Executive Director, Mr. Lindahl plays a critical role in policy development and board communication.
+As Executive Director, Mr. Lindahl plays a key role in policy development and communication with the FPPA Board.

-To help ensure your message reaches the right person, you may email your correspondence with a note indicating it is intended for Executive Director Kevin Lindahl.
+To help ensure your message reaches the appropriate person, include a note in your email indicating it is intended for Executive Director Kevin Lindahl.

 Frequently Asked Questions